kushaldev75/Disaster-Response/README.md

 Step 2: Open another Terminal Window, Type: env|grep WORK

 Step 3: In a new web browser window, type in the following: https://SPACEID-3001.SPACEDOMAIN where SPACEID & SPACEDOMAIN are shown in step 2.

+## Environment and Libraries Used

+Environment - Jupyer Notebook and Python IDE (Atom)

+1. NumPy
+2. Pandas
+3. Scikit-Learn
+4. Plotly
+5. SQLAlchemy
+5. Flask

+## Acknowledgement

+I would like to Thank Udacity for providing with this Interesting Project and Future Eight or providing the Data and Assistance.